lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 - MUST be payable.
 - MUST emit a [`ValueReceived`] event if value was sent alongside some calldata.
 - MUST return if the data sent to the contract is less than 4 bytes in length.
-- MUST check for address of the extension under the following ERC725Y Data Key, and call the extension.
+- MUST check for address of the extension under the following ERC725Y Data Key, and call the extension and behave according to [LSP17-ContractExtension] specification.

 ```json
 {